alan-turing-institute/AutisticaCitizenScience/project-management/FocusGroups/FocusGroup-SummaryReview-Guidelines.md

 ## How was the summary document written?

 The summary documents contain contents from discussions held during focus groups.
-The focus groups all followed the protocol for in-person discussion groups, as outlined in the [Study Protocol](project-management/A9_StudyProtocol.pdf)
+The focus groups all followed the protocol for in-person discussion groups, as outlined in the [study protocol](project-management/A9_StudyProtocol.pdf)

 The data collected from the focus groups was then processed in line with the in-person protocol outlined in [data management](project-management/A8_DataManagement.pdf)